techenp8/vrate/README.md

-# vRate nudity detection API, see https://vrate.net for a live demo
+# vRate nudity detection API
+see https://vrate.net for a live demo

 vRate - Media rating API applies the latest advances in computer vision and artificial intelligence to detect nudity, pornography and racy/provocative content in images.
 Integrate this API into your application to instantly moderate images and protect your brand